Grief Symptoms, Causes & Types

 Trauma treatment can last months or even years, so be ready to dedicate yourself fully to the process and anticipate that therapy may not always be easy.
 You might need some time to open up to your therapist and to trust them, yet it’s an incredibly beneficial process for those who have experienced any type of trauma.

 Keep in mind that sometimes, recalling and discussing upsetting experiences from your past might have an impact on your mental state and overall well-being.
-With the right therapist, you should feel safe enough to go through these experiences, and they should be there for you every step of the way.
+With the right therapist, you should feel safe enough to go through these experiences.
+And they should be there for you every step of the way.
 Dealing with trauma is not easy, yet it is the only way to truly recover from it and stop allowing it to control your life.

 About Life Coaching and Therapy